stashfin2/LMS-v2-BE/README.md

 INSTRUCTIONS
 ============

-The following how-to's assume you have Java installed, you cloned the repository (or downloaded and extracted a [specific version](https://github.com/apache/fineract/releases)) and you have a [database server](#database-and-tables) (MariaDB or PostgreSQL) running.
+The following how-to's assume you have Java installed, you cloned the repository (or downloaded and extracted a [specific version](https://github.com/apache/fineract/releases)) and you have a [database server](#database-and-tables) (MySQL or PostgreSQL) running.

 How to run for local development
 ---